prakhar1989/docker-curriculum/README.md

 <a id="prerequisites"></a>
 ### Prerequisites
 There are no specific skills needed for this tutorial beyond a basic comfort with the command line and using a text editor.
 Prior experience in developing web applications would be helpful but not required.
-As we proceed further along the tutorial, we'll make use of a few services.
+As we proceed further along the tutorial, we'll make use of a few cloud services.
 If you're interested in following along, please create an account on each of these websites -

 - [Amazon Web Services](http://aws.amazon.com/)
 - [Docker Hub](https://hub.docker.com/)